webqit/oohtml/explainer.md

 </body>
 ```

 Scoped JS gives us this special ability to bring DOM manipulation logic closer to their targets and away from an application.
 It has *presentational logic* as its sole responsibility and thus helps us keep the main application layer void of the implementation details of the UI.
-As shown above, an application simply binds its hard-earned values and ends it there!
+As shown above, an application simply binds its hard-earned values and is freeeeee!

 Scoped JS is to HTML what a template syntax is to a UI component framework.
 But by coming in a script tag, as opposed to being in text-based string interpolation, we get to avoid repurposing HTML's plain text content for logic, or the required compile step that must sniff those tokens for special interpretation.
 Overall, we can now finally use the web's exact language for logic rightly for logic!
 (Contrast this with [Apple's proposal](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md) from 2017 for the problem domain.)

 #### Selective Execution

 Scoped JS follows the normal top-down execution of a script.
 Calling the `.bind()` method with different variable-bindings reruns the script top-down.
-But as a UI binding langauge, it also features *Selective Execution* where an update to a variable gets to rerun only the corresponding statements within the script - skipping the other statements.
+But as a UI binding langauge, it also features *Selective Execution* where we update a variable to rerun only the corresponding statements within the script that depend on the update - skipping the other statements.
 This makes for the most-efficient way to keep a block of the UI in sync with little updates from an application.

 To update a variable or multiple variables, call `.bind()` with `false` as a second paremeter.